Crytek1512/PYTHON-LOG/README.md

 # PYTHON-LOG
 A simple keylogger with some fun options too ;)

-This is PYTHON-LOG, a really simple tool for key-logging with some aditional fun options
+This is PYTHON-LOG, a really simple tool for key-logging with some additional fun options too